 Coghlan’s Sierra Saw is a very light folding saw that I think is underappreciated.
 It certainly doesn’t get as much hype as the Bahco Laplander or Silky folding saws, but Coghlan’s Sierra is an “ultralight” folding saw that doesn’t call itself “ultralight” and certainly doesn’t come with the “ultralight” price tag.
 What I mean to say is that this folding saw, which has a 7-inch blade (overall length 16 inches) and that weighs only 5.5 ounces (155 grams), is excellent value for money for a no-frills folding saw.
-It has a “one-touch system” that locks the blade in place when open or closed and that’s it.
+I liked the “one-touch system” that locks the blade in place when open or closed.

 Some people have commented that the saw feels “flimsy” and the blade bends, but I have a feeling that’s because of the weight of the saw itself.
+I didn’t notice any flimsy feel to it myself.
 The handle is made out of plastic, but then again, so are the handles of almost all other folding saws on the mass market.
 The same goes for saw blades – as with all saws they will bend with excessive force, but you should not be forcing so much that the blade bends, instead let the teeth do the work.